Masmiseim36/nxpSDK/middleware/mcuboot_opensource/boot/cypress/MCUBootApp/README.md

 ### Hardware limitations

-Since this application is created to demonstrate MCUBoot library features and not as reference examples some considerations are taken.
+Since this application is created to demonstrate MCUboot library features and not as reference examples some considerations are taken.

 1. `SCB5` used to configure serial port for debug prints.
 This is the most commonly used Serial Communication Block number among available Cypress PSoC 6 kits.
 If you try to use custom hardware with this application - change definition of `CYBSP_UART_HW` in `main.c` of MCUBootApp to SCB* that correspond to your design.

 2. `CY_SMIF_SLAVE_SELECT_0` is used as definition SMIF driver API.
-This configuration is used on evaluation kit for this example CY8CPROTO-062-4343W.
+This configuration is used on evaluation kit for this example CY8CPROTO-062-4343W, CY8PROTO-062S3-4343W, CY8CKIT-062-4343W.
 If you try to use custom hardware with this application - change value of `smif_id` in `main.c` of MCUBootApp to value that corresponds to your design.

-### Downloading Solution's Assets
+### Downloading solution's assets

 There is a set assets required:

 * MCUBooot Library (root repository)
 * PSoC6 HAL Library
 * PSoC6 Peripheral Drivers Library (PDL)
-* mbedTLS Cryptographic Library
+* Mbed TLS Cryptographic Library

 To get submodules - run the following command:

     git submodule update --init --recursive

-### Building Solution
+### Building solution

 This folder contains make files infrastructure for building MCUBoot Bootloader.
 Same approach used in sample BlinkyLedApp application.
 Example command are provided below for couple different build configurations.